jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (c) the individual or body of individuals who the Minister or Ministers consider to have that control (whether directly or indirectly).

 ### 16 Criteria for consent for overseas investments in sensitive land
-(1) The criteria for an overseas investment in sensitive land are all of the following:Criteria regardless of type of relevant landCriteria if relevant land is exclusively residential and not otherwise sensitiveCriteria if relevant land is exclusively non-residential land that is sensitiveCriteria if relevant land is all residential and some or all is sensitive for some other reasonCriteria if some relevant land is residential and some or all is sensitive for some other reasonAdditional criteria if land includes farm landAdditional criteria for transaction of national interest
+(1) The criteria for an overseas investment in sensitive land are all of the following:Criteria regardless of type of relevant landCriteria if relevant land is exclusively residential and not otherwise sensitiveCriteria if relevant land is exclusively non-residential land that is or includes farm landCriteria if relevant land is all residential and some or all is sensitive for some other reasonCriteria if some relevant land is residential and some or all is sensitive for some other reasonCriteria if relevant land used exclusively, or nearly exclusively, for forestry activities and includes residential landAdditional criteria if land includes farm landAdditional criteria for transaction of national interestDefault criteria: for land that is sensitive but neither residential land nor farm land
   (a) the investor test is met (unless the overseas investment is exempt from this criterion under subsection (3)):
   (b) if the relevant land is residential (but not otherwise sensitive) land,—
     (i) 1 or more of the following tests in Schedule 2 are met: